Long Island R & RBands & The Clubs They Worked In

 Paul Schulte's Tavern

-On Friday and Saturday nights around 1959, Doug Percoco, my friend, neighbor & first guitar playing buddy and I would listen and look in the rear window of the joint, which was near the stage.
+The Country Swingbillys were Jim Hand, Bob Vollmer, Jimmy Daniels, and Ed Nesbitt .
+They packed Schulte's Stable from around 1957-59.
+On Friday and Saturday nights around 58 - 59, Doug Percoco, my friend, neighbor & first guitar playing buddy ( by 1960 we became the Ventures of Mastic Beach )and I would listen and look in the rear window of the joint, which was near the stage.
 We were too young to get in the place, but talked about getting to play in there with our own band one day.
 In the summertime, Mastic Beach's population would explode with hundreds of people coming out for the summers from Brooklyn, Queens,The Bronx etc. It was probably around 1960 - 61, that Greta kind of took over running things at Schulte's and started to book straight Rock & Roll bands.
 She packed the place and her nearest competition,The Beachcomber, which was just across the street, also started booking rock acts.
 The Beachcomber upped the ante, when they occasionally brought out "name" rock acts, like The Ronettes, and The Drifters and our tiny town just overflowed with people coming from all over Long Island to listen, dance, and fight.

 Some of the bar fights were as legendary as the groups.